-The NHS Constitution was first ■ published on 21 January 2009.
+The NHS Constitution was first published on 21 January 2009.
 It was one of a number of recommendations in Lord Darzi's report 'High Quality Care for All' which was published on the 60th anniversary of the NHS and set out a 10 year plan to provide the highest quality of care and service for patients in England.

-The NHS Constitution brings together in one place for the first time in the a series of rights and pledges, steered history of the NHS, what staff, patients and public can expect from the NHS.
+The NHS Constitution brings together in one place for the first time in the history of the NHS, what staff, patients and public can expect from the NHS.